-The REIT's financial statements for the year ended December 31, 2017, have been audited by Ernst & Young LLP.
+The REIT's financial statements for the year ended December 31, 2018, have been audited by Ernst & Young LLP.
+The employees of EY beneficially own, directly or indirectly, less than 1% of the outstanding securities of any class or series of the REIT.

-AUDITORS, TRANSFER AGENT AND REGISTRAR
+AUDITORS.
+TRANSFER AGENT AND REGISTRAR